etiennedyer/llama-cpp/README.md

 ## Thoughts on implementation

-Overall, the first phase of implementation (Llama w/ naive matmul) was more straightforward than I expected.
+Overall, the first phase of implementation (Llama-3 with naive matmul) was more straightforward than I expected.
 The main implementation challenge I ran into was managing the KV cache while decoding.
 I initially planned on just using matmul for the multiplication attention step (i.e., Q @ K.T), but realized that this doesn't make sense because of the way we actually construct the cache when we decode.
 My mental model was that we'd start with a small K/V cache and append the new K/V to the existing cache tensor.
 But this is in fact very inneficient, because we'd need to copy all the old data to a new address in memory each time.

 So what we do instead is initialize a tensor of 0s of size [number_of_layers, sequence_length, number_of_kv_heads, head_dimension], and write directly to memory to replace the 0s with the values we compute.
 Now, to do the matrix multiplication, we could extract the data to a matrix object (a member of our Tensor struct of size [current_position + 1, head_dim]) and use our matmul() algorithm, but this is also expensive, as we'd need to copy the necessary data to a new location in memory.
 Instead, we can compute the dot product for each entry of the output matrix by fetching the data at the correct address in memory.